OpenSwitchNOS/openswitch-ops-docs/quick-start.md

 1. Run a shell on the Docker instance with `docker exec -ti ops bash`
 2. Run `vtysh` to start the OpenSwitch  CLI.
+3. `vtysh` session times out if session is idle for session timeout period.
+Session timeout can be configured using cli command `session-timeout <value>` in configure terminal mode (Default: 30 minutes).

 Example: